 · 3 king, 1 queen, and 2 twin beds

 Casa Byzantina was originally found in San Nicolas, Binondo.
 Considered as a floral “bahay na bato”, this house made use of revivalist styles with influences of several classical art movements.
-Complete with luxurious Hermes amenities and butler service, this casa is located at the plaza and can accommodate up to 16 guests.
+Complete with luxurious Hermes amenities, 24/7 butler service, and free cocktails, this casa is located at the plaza and can accommodate up to 16 guests.

 · 7 queen beds · 6 rooms